Why you should embrace your inner cat lady (even if you're a guy)

 But a recent study published in the journal Psychological Medicine found no link between cat ownership and any sort of psychosis later in life.

-“The Centers for Disease Control estimates that more than 60 million people in the United States may be infected with the Toxoplasma parasite through all means, including cats,” says David Haworth, doctor of veterinary medicine, Ph.D., and chair of the Research Working Group at the Human Animal Bond Research Institute, “but very few people show symptoms because a healthy person's immune system usually keeps the parasite from causing illness.”
+“The Centers for Disease Control estimates that more than 60 million people in the United States may be infected with the Toxoplasma parasite through all means, including cats,” says David Haworth, doctor of veterinary medicine, Ph.D., and president of PetSmart Charities, “but very few people show symptoms because a healthy person's immune system usually keeps the parasite from causing illness.”

 In fact, it turns out that the cats in our lives are doing the opposite of making us crazy.
 They actually may be improving our health.